TheAlgorithms/Python/README.md

 ### Shell
 ![alt text][shell-image]

 From [Wikipedia][shell-wiki]:  Shellsort is a generalization of insertion sort that allows the exchange of items that are far apart.
-The idea is to arrange the list of elements so that, starting anywherem considereing every nth element gives a sorted list.
+The idea is to arrange the list of elements so that, starting anywhere, considering every nth element gives a sorted list.
 Such a list is said to be h-sorted.
-Equivanelty, it can be thought of as h intterleaved lists, each individually sorted.
+Equivalently, it can be thought of as h interleaved lists, each individually sorted.

 __Properties__
 * Worst case performance O(nlog2 2n)